majestic53/libsono/readme.md

 LIBSONO
 =======

-LIBSONO is a lightwight library used to control Sono devices, written in C++.
+LIBSONO is a lightweight library used to control Sono devices, written in C++.

 Table of Contents
 ===============